 The School of Architecture, Art and Design (SAA&D) is composed respectively of the Architecture, Interior Design and Visual Communication departments.
-The school occupies one of the main academic buildings on campus (Building A) in addition to some freestanding structures that have been added in order to accommodate the continuing growth of the school (building A Annex, the Glass Box and three portable cabins).
+The school occupies one of the main academic buildings on campus (Building A) in addition to some freestanding structures that have been added in order to accommodate the continuing growth of the school (building A Annex, the Glass House and three portable cabins).
+Overall, the school is comprised of 21 main learning spaces.
+Building A consists of two floors with 17 spaces.

 The Departments of Architecture and Interior Design share the following facilities and resources: four PC Digital Studios, 19-24 PC CAD/BIM workstations per digital studio, and four large format scanners.
 Software in these studios includes Autodesk AutoCAD / Revit / 3D Studio MAX, Adobe Creative Suite, Final Cut Pro, and Cinema 4D.
 A continuously open PC Lounge with 24 PC CAD/BIM workstations, software includes: Autodesk Auto CAD / Revit / 3D Studio MAX, Adobe Creative Suite, Final Cut Pro, and Cinema 4D.
-A continuously open PC Lounge with 24 PC CAD/BIM workstations, software includes: Autodesk Auto CAD / Revit / 3D Studio MAX, Adobe Creative Suite, Final Cut Pro, and Cinema 4D.
 The shared Model and Furniture Making workshop includes two Drill Presses, one Flat Table Saw, Mitre Saw, Scroll Saw, and Flat Bed Table Wood Saw.
 The Model and Furniture Making workshop also comes with the following hand held equipment: Jigsaws, Marble Cutter, Grinder, Drills, Cordless Drill, Electric Polisher, Sander, Electric Shear, Router, Electric Spray Paint, Heat Gun, Electric Planner, Magnesium Gun, Chop Saw, and Circular Saw.
 The school also has a Fabrication Lab which includes one Small Laser Cutter, one Large Laser Cutter, and one 3D Printer.
 The Printing Center has two A3 size color printers, two Xerox® 7800GX, one Xerox® 7760GX, three HP® large format plotters, one Epson® 9900 large format photography printer.
 The Design Center within SAA&D administers Autodesk Professional Certification Exams for students & practicing professionals and serves as a resource for internships, research, and outreach.